Stanisław Gustaw Jaster: Death

-On Saturday, 5 June 1943, the Gestapo unexpectedly surrounded St. Alexander's Church in Warsaw's Three Crosses Square, where the wedding of Lieutenant Mieczysław Uniejewski, codenamed Marynarz, an officer of Osa–Kosa 30, to Teofila Suchanek (daughter of Antoni Suchanek), the sister of a soldier from the same unit, was taking place.
+On 5 June 1943, the Gestapo unexpectedly surrounded St. Alexander's Church in Warsaw's Three Crosses Square, where the wedding of Lieutenant Mieczysław Uniejewski, codenamed Marynarz, an officer of Osa–Kosa 30, to Teofila Suchanek (daughter of Antoni Suchanek), the sister of a soldier from the same unit, was taking place.
 The Germans detained almost everyone in the church, including nearly 25 soldiers from the unit who, against all the principles of conspiracy, attended the ceremony.
 The newlyweds, along with the entire wedding party, were taken to Pawiak prison, where, after a quick selection, 56 detainees were held.
 Shortly afterward, incidents occurred indicating that the Gestapo's action was not coincidental.
 Leon Wanat, a Pawiak prisoner and chronicler, recalled that a few days later, some prisoners arrested at St. Alexander's Church were one by one led to the prison yard.
 At the same time, in the interrogation room, a man stood hidden behind the window frame.
 This individual, "of medium height, slim, with a dark complexion and dark hair", pointed out those involved in the conspiracy to the Germans.
 Most of the captured soldiers from Osa–Kosa 30 were soon executed.
 The remaining detainees were deported to concentration camps, or their fate remains unknown.

 Although Hel had received an invitation, he did not attend the church.
 Janusz Kwiatkowski, codenamed Zaruta, claimed that Jaster decided not to participate in the ceremony, considering the gathering too risky.
 Hanna Komierowska, the sister of one of the arrested soldiers, stated that in conversation, Jaster had mentioned that he missed the wedding because he had overslept.
 After the bust, the brothers immediately moved out of their apartment on Wilanowska Street, and shortly after, the Gestapo showed up there.
 Simultaneously, Jaster contacted Irena Klimesz, codenamed Bogna, a liaison officer for the intelligence unit of Osa–Kosa 30, requesting a meeting with the unit's chief of staff, Lieutenant Mieczysław Kudelski, codenamed Wiktor.
 He intended to ask for a transfer out of Warsaw, preferably to a partisan unit in the Eastern Borderlands.